Cl4r1ty-1/CTF/smileyCTF 2025/sky.md

 ![close](https://github.com/Cl4r1ty-1/CTF/blob/main/smileyCTF%202025/images/nearly_there.png?raw=true)

-Which looked more similar to the challenge image, so I decided to go and find that.
+Which looked similar to the challenge image, more so than the previous image, so I decided to go and find that.

 ![AHHHHH](https://github.com/Cl4r1ty-1/CTF/blob/main/smileyCTF%202025/images/yippee.png?raw=true)